Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

   - 36caa9b04378.json
 ```

-(Note that the index and partition file names are deterministic and based on the hash of the current step along with the previous hash.)
+(Note that the index and partition file names are deterministic and based on the hash of the current step along with the previous step's hash.)
 In the case of the local source connector, it won't *download* files because they are already local.
 But for other source connectors there will be a `download` folder.
 Also note that the final file is named based on the original file with a `.json` extension since it has been partitioned.
 Not all output files will be named the same as the input file.
-An example is a table as a source file, the output will be based on a hash of BLABLABLA.
+This is the case for database like sources.

 You can see the source/destination connector file that it runs here: